Factorization of Z-homogeneous polynomials in the First (q)-Weyl Algebra: Introduction

 i.e. the degree of a monomial is determined by the difference of its powers in $x$ and $\partial$.

 Concerning this choice of degree, the so called \textbf{Euler operator}

-will play an important role as we will see soon.
+which is homogeneous of degree 0, will play an important role as we will see soon.

-First of all, let us study some commutation rules the Euler operator has with $x$ and $\partial$.
-For $Q_1$, in order abbreviate the size of our formulas, we introduce the so called $q$-bracket.
+First of all, let us investigate some commutation rules the Euler operator has with $x$ and $\partial$.
+For $Q_1$, in order to abbreviate the size of our formulas, we introduce the so called $q$-bracket.

 \begin{definition} For $n \in \NN$, we define the \textbf{$q$-bracket} $[n]_q$ by

 \end{definition}

 \begin{lemma}[Compare with \cite{SaStuTaka:2000}] In $A_1$, the following commutation rules do hold for $n \in \NN$: